-Failed – Payment failed or was declined (unpaid).
+- Failed – Payment failed or was declined (unpaid).
 Note that this status may not show immediately and instead show as Pending until verified (i.e., PayPal)

 - Processing – Payment received and stock has been reduced – the order is awaiting fulfillment.
 All product orders require processing, except those that are Digital and Downloadable.

 - Completed – Order fulfilled and complete – requires no further action

 - On-Hold – Awaiting payment – stock is reduced, but you need to confirm payment

-    - Cancelled – Cancelled by an admin or the customer – no further action required (Cancelled orders do not reduce stock by default)
+- Cancelled – Cancelled by an admin or the customer – no further action required (Cancelling an order does not affect stock quantity by default)

 - Refunded – Refunded by an admin – no further action required